pombreda/lepl/doc-src/intro-4.rst

 Yowzah!

-Hopefully you can see how powerful this --- it wouldn't be too much extra work to extend it to include loops, and then perhaps variable bindings (you would need to start passing round an "environment" that maps names to values, and which can puh and pop variables).
+Hopefully you can see how powerful this --- it wouldn't be too much extra work to extend it to include variable bindings (you would need to start passing round an "environment" that maps names to values, and which can push and pop variables).
 Soon you could have an interpreter for your own small language...

 Summary
 -------